Solar eclipse of July 31, 2000

-A partial solar eclipse occurred on July 31, 2000.
+A partial solar eclipse occurred at the Moon’s ascending node of orbit between Sunday, July 30 and Monday, July 31, 2000, with a magnitude of 0.6034.
 A solar eclipse occurs when the Moon passes between Earth and the Sun, thereby totally or partly obscuring the image of the Sun for a viewer on Earth.
 A partial solar eclipse occurs in the polar regions of the Earth when the center of the Moon's shadow misses the Earth.

+This was the third of four partial solar eclipses in 2000, with the others occurring on February 5, July 1, and December 25.

-It was visible from northern Russia, northeastern Scandinavia, northern Greenland, western Canada, and the northwestern United States.
+A partial eclipse was visible for parts of northern Russia, northeastern Scandinavia, Alaska, western Canada, Greenland, and the western United States.